-- Is inductive, student centred, activity oriented

-- Five phases ~ experiencing, sharing, analyzing, inferring, applying

 - Emphasize learning

 - In or out of classroom

-- Limited experience that can be utilized, student safety, time and finances
+- Limited experience that can be utilized, student safety, time & finances

 - Simulated experiences

-- Increases understanding and retention
+- Increases understanding & retention

-Experiential learning is recommended for language learning, it is a widely used strategy for learning additional languages.
+Experiential learning is recommended for language learning; it is a widely used strategy for learning additional languages.
 Experiential learning reflects a holistic approach to Indigenous language learning.
 In the process, the individual makes choices and decisions with the guidance of immediate and extended family members.
 Incorporating legends, stories, recollections, and information about customs such as name giving into language instruction not only helps teach the language but also serves to revive customs.

 Teachers must provide students with opportunities to interact with peers and adults in the learning environment.

 Community celebrations or activities may be structured or attended.
-For example, a teacher may consider inviting male and female kehte-aya to explain or tell stories to the students in nehiyawewin.
+For example, a teacher may consider inviting male and female Elders to explain or tell stories to the students in Dene.
 This is consistent with the communicative approach to language instruction and the philosophy and principles of core curricula.

 The Communicative Approach stresses the need to gain communicative competence as opposed to linguistic competence; thus, functions are emphasized over forms.
 Students work with authentic materials in small groups on communicative skills during which they gain practice in negotiating meaning.
-The goal is to become communicatively competent, with an ability to use nehiyawewin appropriately for any given social context, and to manage the process of negotiating meaning.
+The goal is to become communicatively competent, with an ability to use Dene appropriately for any given social context, and to manage the process of negotiating meaning.
 The teacher facilitates learning by managing classroom activities.

 The communicative approach in additional language instruction emphasizes the importance of communicating a message.
 Students require support as they strive to express and understand thoughts, ideas, and feelings in two languages.
 The communicative approach acknowledges the important relationship between accuracy and effective communication, but places slightly less emphasis on accuracy and form.
-In accordance with the communicative approach, students' abilities, weaknesses and strengths in English and nehiyaw languages must be assessed.
+In accordance with the communicative approach, students' abilities, weaknesses and strengths in English and Dene languages must be assessed.
 Appropriate teaching approaches should be utilized to maintain a balance in their understandings of language processes.
 Sound pedagogical development in one language will enable students to appreciate and acquire skills in another language.